bxparks/AceRoutine/USER_GUIDE.md

 * manually calling the coroutines in the `loop()` method, or
 * automatically scheduling and running them using the `CoroutineScheduler`.

-<a name="ManualScheduling"></a>
+<a name="DirectScheduling"></a>
-### Manual Scheduling
+### Direct Scheduling

-If you have only a small number of coroutines, the manual method may be the easiest.
+If you have only a small number of coroutines, the manual method is the easiest and fastest way.
 This requires you to explicitly call the `runCoroutine()` method of all the coroutines that you wish to run in the `loop()` method, like this:

 ```C++
 void loop() {
   blinkLed.runCoroutine();